Configure the Windows Firewall to Allow SQL Server Access

 |TCP port 443||Used for an HTTPS connection through a URL.
 HTTPS is an HTTP connection that uses TLS.|

-If users access Analysis Services through IIS and the Internet, you must open the port on which IIS is listening and specify that port in the client connection string.
+If users access Analysis Services through IIS and the Internet, you must open the port on which IIS is listening.
+Next, specify port in the client connection string.
 In this case, no ports have to be open for direct access to Analysis Services.
-The default port 2389, and port 2382, should be restricted together with all other ports that are not required.
+The default port 2389, and port 2382, should be restricted together with all other ports that aren't required.

 Ports Used By Reporting Services